Basics

 Variables are fundamental components of research that allow for the measurement and analysis of data.
 They can be defined as characteristics or properties that can take on different values.
-In research design, understanding the types of variables and their roles is crucial for developing hypotheses, designing methods, and interpreting results.
+In research design, understanding the types of variables and their roles facilitate the development of hypotheses, choice of methods, and the interpretation of results.

 This article outlines the the types of variables in research, including their definitions and examples, to provide a clear understanding of their use and significance in research studies.
 By categorizing variables into distinct groups based on their roles in research, their types of data, and their relationships with other variables, researchers can more effectively structure their studies and achieve more accurate conclusions.